WalletScrutiny/WalletScrutinyCom/_android/org.toshi.md

 features:

 ---

+## Update 2024-07-15

+The app is now called "Coinbase Wallet: NFTs & Crypto".
+Coinbase has made its wallet-sdk available for scrutiny but not the actual wallet.
+It has another project called the Smart Wallet, but that is Ethereum-exclusive and does not support Bitcoin.
+Apart from that, no changes have been noted.
+This app is still **not source-available**.

+## Review 2021-05-31

 Coinbase Wallet — Crypto Wallet & DApp Browser certainly sounds a lot like
 {% include walletLink.html wallet='android/com.coinbase.android' verdict='true' %}